boltlabs-inc/libzkchannels/tezos-sandbox/tutorial_pt1_setup.md

 ./src/bin_node/tezos-sandboxed-node.sh 1 --connections 1
 ```

-Once your node is running, open a new terminal and initialize the “sandboxed” client data in a temporary directory:
+Once your node is running, open a new terminal in the same tezos directory and initialize the “sandboxed” client data:

 ```
 export TEZOS_CLIENT_UNSAFE_DISABLE_DISCLAIMER=Y